 If the LOI receives a favorable review, the PI will be invited to submit a grant application.
-The application deadline is Tuesday, October 5, 2021 at 4:00 p.m.
-CST.
+The application deadline is Tuesday, October 3, 2023 at 4:00 p.m.
+CT.
 Applications will not be accepted after the deadline.
 No exceptions will be made.
+You will be notified via email in early December with the decision on your application.